HussainAther/philosophy/neuro/neuralnetwork.md

 "the realization that the biophysical, anatomical, and physiological data are necessary to understanding the brain, [but] they are, unfortunately, not sufficient" in his book "Methods in Neuronal Modeling: From Ions to Networks."

+Neuroscientist Terrence Sejnowski's human visual system neural network research at the Howard Hughes Medical Institute at the Salk Institute and University of California, San Diego, lead to the book "The Computational Brain" with philosopher Patricia Churchland.
+MIT computer scientist Shimon Ullman has worked on using the computations of the visual system using psychological and biological data.